The 2024 ABSW Media Fellows have now all completed their placements with media outlets throughout the UK.

 Daniel’s Fellowship is supported by UCL Engineering.

 Daniel contributed to New Scientist's weekly podcast writing the first draft of the script for the segment on The Atlantic Meridional Ocean Circulation (AMOC) system.
-You can now view a short media video that he scripted, recorded and edited and is live on the New Scientist YouTube site and Instagram.
-He has also contributed his expertise to a technology article: Google AI slashes computer power needed for weather forecasts article
+You can now view media videos that he scripted, recorded and edited and are live on the New Scientist YouTube site and Instagram:

 Katherine Wang